RafaelMoro/Conf-Merch/README.md

 npm run build
 ```

-At the time being, the only environment variable is the "client-id" where is needed to use the Paypal SDK API.
+At the time being, The project handles two environment variables, one for the proper functioning of the Paypal SDK API and the other to fetch the data of the Public API.